pipecat-ai/whisker/README.md

 With **Whisker** you can:

-- 🗺️ View a live graph of your pipeline.
+- 🗺️ View a live graph of your pipeline
-- ⚡ Watch frame processors flash in real time as frames pass through them.
+- ⚡ Watch frame processors flash in real time as frames pass through them
-- 📌 Select a processor to inspect the frames it has handled (both pushed and processed).
+- 📌 Select a processor to inspect the frames it has handled (both pushed and processed)
-- 🔍 Filter frames by name to quickly find the ones you care about.
+- 🔍 Filter frames by name to quickly find the ones you care about
-- 🧵 Select a frame to trace its full path through the pipeline.
+- 🧵 Select a frame to trace its full path through the pipeline
+- 💾 Save and load previous sessions for review, collaboration, or troubleshooting

 Think of Whisker as **trace logging with batteries**.